SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-12.md

                   PreferredAuthentications publickey
                   IdentityFile ~/saikiran.pem

-- We have HTTPS and SSH to the repository, we use ssh authentication for pushing to the github.
+- We have HTTPS and SSH to the repository.
 - HTTPS ---> Username and Password, clone https URL when you have read only access.
 - SSH ---> Just Private-key, you can clone if you are the owner of the respository.
 Prefer HTTPS while cloning the repository.